-Samsung Galaxy Mega 5.8 and Galaxy Mega 6.3 official, Android 4.2 includedAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Mega 5.8 and Galaxy Mega 6.3 official, Android 4.2 includedAlex Wagner - Editorial Director of News and Content

 Good news this morning for people that love big phones, as Samsung has officially taken the wraps off of some of the largest smartphones that we've seen to date.
 Both the Galaxy Mega 5.8 and Galaxy Mega 6.3 have been confirmed by Samsung, and as their names suggest, the two phones feature displays that measure 5.8-inches and 6.3-inches in size.
 Here's how the spec lists for the new supersized Galaxy family members break down:

 - Samsung Galaxy Mega 5.8: 5.8-inch qHD (960x540) LCD display, 1.4GHz dual-core processor, 8-megapixel rear camera, 1.9-megapixel front-facing shooter, 8GB internal storage, microSD card slot, 1.5GB RAM, 21Mbps HSPA+ support, 2,600mAh battery and Android 4.2 Jelly Bean beneath Samsung's TouchWiz overlay.

 - Samsung Galaxy Mega 6.3: 6.3-inch "HD" LCD display, 1.7GHz dual-core processor, 8-megapixel rear and 1.9-megapixel front cameras, 8GB/16GB built-in storage, microSD slot, 1.5GB RAM, 4G LTE and 21Mbps HSPA+ support, 3,200mAh battery and Android 4.2 Jelly Bean with TouchWiz.